dietrich-stein/lifetoys/README.md

 ### Eyes and Brains

 Any organism can evolve eyes, but when an organism has both eyes and mover cells it is given a brain.
 The eye, unlike other cells, has a direction, which is denoted by the direction of the slit in the cell.
 It "looks" forward in this direction and "sees" the first non-empty cell within a certain range.
 It checks the type of the cell and informs the brain, which then decides how to move.
 The brain can either ignore (keep moving in whatever direction), chase (move towards the observed cell), or retreat (move in the opposite direction of the observed cell).
 The brain maps different observed cell types to different actions.
-For instance, the brain will chase when it sees food and retreat when it sees a killer cell.
+For instance, the brain will chase when it sees food and retreat when it sees a stinger cell.
 These behaviors can mutate over time.